 Historical Accuracy (Q&A):Was James Keene a star high school football player?

 Is Black Bird based on a book?Yes.
-The Apple TV+ miniseries is based on James Keene and Hillel Levin's 2010 book In with the Devil: A Fallen Hero, a Serial Killer, and a Dangerous Bargain for Redemption.
+The Apple TV+ miniseries is based on James Keene's 2010 book In with the Devil: A Fallen Hero, a Serial Killer, and a Dangerous Bargain for Redemption.
 An expanded version of the book was released in the summer of 2022 with the title Black Bird: One Man's Freedom Hides in Another Man's Darkness.
-Like the miniseries, the book explores James Keene's attempt to befriend suspected serial killer Larry Hall in order to discover the locations of his victims.Why was James Keene sentenced to 10 years in prison?
+Like the miniseries, the book explores James "Jimmy" Keene's attempt to befriend suspected serial killer Larry Hall in order to get him to divulge information that will prevent him from being released on appeal.Why was James Keene sentenced to 10 years in prison?

 Why was Larry Hall sentenced to life in prison?Suspected serial killer Larry Hall was sentenced to life in prison for the 1993 kidnapping and rape of 15-year-old Jessica "Jessi" Roach, whose remains were found in a cornfield not far from Perrysville, Indiana, approximately 20 miles from where she had been abducted in Georgetown, Illinois.
 Despite signing a written confession that he abducted Roach, sexually assaulted her, and murdered her by strangling her with a belt, investigators could never find enough physical evidence to charge Hall with the murder (he had retracted his confession and claimed he'd actually been referencing dreams he'd been having).
-They were unable to pinpoint exactly where Hall killed Roach, and they knew little about what happened from the moment she entered Hall's vehicle to when her remains were discovered.
+He also claimed his confession was coerced.
+Investigators were unable to pinpoint exactly where Hall killed Roach, and they knew little about what happened from the moment she entered Hall's vehicle to when her remains were discovered.

-The real Big Jim Keene during his days as a police officer (left) and the actor who depicts him during those days in the Apple TV+ miniseries (right).
+The real Big Jim Keene during his days as a police officer and firefighter (left), and the actor who depicts him during those days in the Apple TV+ miniseries (right).

 Actress Laney Stiebing (left) portrays Larry Hall victim Jessica Roach (right).

 "What happens when I gotta deal with all these crazy killers and stuff, you know.
 What if I get shanked?
 What if I get killed?
 I mean, am I gonna survive this?"
-Keene recalled wondering at the time. -Dateline
+Keene recalled wondering at the time (Dateline).
+At the urging of Beaumont and his lawyer, Keene accepted the deal.
+However, in the weeks that followed, Keene had second thoughts and even told his lawyer that he wanted to back out of the deal.

-Did James Keene change his mind and take the deal in hopes he could get out of prison to be with his ailing father?Yes.
-James Keene's father, Big Jim Keene, portrayed by Ray Liotta in the miniseries, had a sudden stroke.
-James believed that the reason his father's health had faltered was because of the stress he had caused him.
+Did James Keene decide to take the deal in hopes he could get out of prison to be with his ailing father?Yes.
+James Keene's father, Big Jim Keene, portrayed by Ray Liotta in the miniseries, had a sudden stroke while James was wavering about whether to take the prosecutor's deal.
+James believed that the reason his father's health had faltered was because of the stress he'd caused him.
 A sickly and frail Big Jim came to the prison in a wheelchair to visit his son.
-After the visit, the younger Keene changed his mind about taking federal prosecutor Lawrence Beaumont's deal to go undercover at the maximum-security prison MCFP Springfield and befriend suspected mass murderer Larry Hall, hoping that doing so would ensure an early release.
-It's true that James got cold feet as he approached the prison with the U.S. Marshalls.
-They told him it was too late to back out and he agreed to go in.Was the prosecutor concerned that Larry Hall's conviction might be overturned without more evidence?
+"The whole left side of his face drooped, especially the corner of his mouth," James recalled in the book.
+"His eye was almost closed and the left side of his body was slumped over."

 James Keene was transferred to the United States Medical Center for Federal Prisoners (MCFP Springfield), a maximum security prison that houses the criminally insane.

 Yes.
-The federal prosecutor, Lawrence Beaumont, was concerned that Larry Hall's defense would succeed in getting his conviction overturned, resulting in the suspected serial killer to walk free.
+The federal prosecutor, Lawrence Beaumont, was very concerned that Larry Hall's defense would succeed in getting his second conviction overturned (the guilty verdict from Hall's first trial had been overturned on appeal), resulting in the suspected serial killer walking free.
 In fact, when Beaumont and Jimmy Keene met to discuss the deal, Hall was waiting for the court to consider his appeal.
-Sending Keene in undercover to befriend Hall was the prosecution's best shot at getting additional incriminating information, including the burial location of another one of Larry Hall's victims.
+A basis for both of Hall's appeals was that his confession had been coerced.
+Sending Keene in undercover to befriend Hall was the prosecution's best shot at getting additional incriminating information to keep Hall locked up for good.

 Federal prosecutor Lawrence Beaumont was worried that Larry Hall (left) would be released on appeal without more evidence, specifically the bodies of his other victims.
 Paul Walter Hauser (right) portrays Hall in the Apple series.

 Concocted by federal prosecutor Lawrence "Larry" Beaumont, Keene's cover story while in the prison for the criminally insane was that he was a convicted weapons runner who was pushed over the edge upon learning he would have to serve 40 years in prison.
-Keene could relate to the cover story since he had felt a somewhat similar sense of shock when he learned he would have to serve ten years for his drug dealing.Is Lauren McCauley a real FBI agent?
+Keene could relate to the cover story since he had felt a somewhat similar sense of shock when he learned he would have to serve ten years on a drug conspiracy charge.
+"The life went right out of me," Keene recalled of hearing the judge pronounce his sentence. -In with the DevilIs Lauren McCauley a real FBI agent?

-Sepideh Moafi's character, Lauren McCauley, seems loosely based on retired FBI Special Agent Janet Butkus, who worked for the FBI in Springfield, Illinois at the time of James Keene's arrest and undercover work in the maximum-security prison MCFP Springfield.
+Sepideh Moafi's character, Lauren McCauley, is loosely based on retired FBI Special Agent Janet Butkus, who worked for the FBI in Springfield, Illinois at the time James Keene went undercover in the maximum-security prison MCFP Springfield.
+Agent Butkus is a niece of legendary Chicago Bears linebacker Dick Butkus.
 The miniseries fictionalizes her character a bit.
-Unlike Agent Lauren McCauley in the miniseries, Janet wasn't present during Keene's arrest, nor was she present when he was presented with the deal to go undercover into MCFP Springfield.
+Unlike Agent Lauren McCauley in the miniseries, Agent Janet Butkus wasn't present during Keene's arrest, nor was she present when he was presented with the deal to go undercover into MCFP Springfield.
 Federal prosecutor Lawrence Beaumont (renamed Edmund Beaumont in the series) was the one who presented the deal to Keene.

 FBI Agent Lauren McCauley (Sepideh Moafi) is loosely based on retired FBI Agent Janet Butkus.